Hosiery Market Size and Share

 Recent Industry Developments

-- December 2024: The sustainable hosiery brand Swedish Stockings unveiled a collaboration with influencer Camille Charrière to create a collection of fashionable, responsibly produced tights.
-This partnership leveraged influencer marketing to promote its core message of sustainability and stylish, long-lasting legwear.
+- December 2024: Swedish Stockings collaborated with influencer Camille Charrière to create a collection of fashionable, responsibly produced tights.
+This partnership leveraged influencer marketing to promote the brand's core message of sustainability and stylish, durable legwear.

-- October 2024: L'eggs, under new ownership by Windsong Global, was relaunched to appeal to a younger, Gen Z audience.
-The new line of shapewear tights, included the "360 Contour" collection, was asserted to be made from recycled yarns and featured innovative knitting techniques to provide modern shaping and comfort in various colors and patterns.
+- November 2024: Windsong Global, the new owner of L'eggs, relaunched the brand to appeal to a younger, Gen Z audience.
+The new line of shapewear tights, including the "360 Contour" collection, was made from recycled yarns and featured innovative knitting techniques to provide modern shaping and comfort in various colors and patterns.

-- June 2024: As part of their full Spring/Summer 2024 collection, the sports brand PUMA collaborated with luxury retailer Coperni and launched a collection that included fashion-forward tights and bodysuits.
-The line fused athletic influences with high fashion and targeted consumers looking for performance and style in their legwear.
+- May 2024: PUMA collaborated with luxury retailer Coperni as part of their full Spring/Summer 2024 collection and launched a range that included fashion-forward tights and bodysuits.
+The collection fused athletic influences with high fashion and targeted consumers seeking performance and style in their legwear.

 Global Hosiery Market Report Scope